canonical/prometheus-k8s-operator/README.md

   receives alerts from Prometheus, aggregates and deduplicates them, then forwards them to specified targets.
 Prometheus relates to Alertmanager over the `alertmanager` interface.
-- In addition this Prometheus charm does allow relations with any charm that supports the `prometheus_scrape` relation.
+- In addition this Prometheus charm allows relations with any charm that supports the `prometheus_scrape` relation.

 ## OCI Images